 A later installation “Field Piece” was made with designers and engineers.
 It consisted of some 180 translucent resin shafts – each nine-and-a-half-feet tall – that resembled blades of grass.
 When people wandered through the fiberglass grass, the blades would turn various shades of translucent colors – orange, pink, yellow, and violet – that glowed from an internal light source.
 Each column had a speaker, which emitted a vibrating drone sound.
 At the opening event, the people who participated were naked.

-Smith’s 2016 “Signifier 2” showed the artist’s hands and also a scan of one of her early Xeroxed images when Smith scanned fragments of her own body on a scanner.
-The images were made into large-scale inkjet prints, that were ghostly and elegant.
-This was shown recently at Los Angeles’s Cirrus Gallery.
+Smith’s 2016 “Signifier 2” showed the artist’s hands and also a scan of one of her early Xeroxed images when she scanned fragments of her own body.
+The images were made into large-scale inkjet prints, ghostly and elegant, and were shown recently at Los Angeles’s Cirrus Gallery.

-Her work has been exhibited in many museums including the Hammer Museum, the Getty Museum, Los Angels County Museum of Art, Museum of Contemporary Art, and the Art Institute of Chicago.
-Her work is in the permanent collections of these museums as well as the Pomona College Museum of Art , Orange County Museum of Art, and Frac des Pays de la Loire in France.
+Her work has been exhibited in many museums including the Hammer Museum, the Getty Museum, Los Angeles County Museum of Art, Museum of Contemporary Art, and the Art Institute of Chicago.
+Her work can be seen at Pasadena’s Armory Center for the Arts in an exhibition, “how we are in time and space: Nancy Buchanan, Marcia Hafif, and Barbara T. Smith.”
+Her work is in the permanent collections of these museums as well as the Orange County Museum of Art, Pomona College Museum of Art, and Frac des Pays de la Loire in France.